Cat Peeing on Bed: What Your Cat Is Trying to Tell You

 What Is Attachment Anxiety in Cats?

 Peeing on the bed is a self-soothing behavior.
-By mixing their scent with yours, they create a combined "safe zone" that helps them regulate the anxiety they can't otherwise manage.
+By mixing their scent with yours, they create what behaviorists call a combined safe zone, a coping mechanism that helps them regulate the anxiety they cannot otherwise manage.

 Attachment anxiety is closely related to separation anxiety.
-Both involve distress when you're away, but attachment anxiety specifically manifests through hyper-bonding and scent-seeking behaviors like bed-peeing.
-Learn more about separation anxiety in cats and how to address it.
+Both involve distress when you are away, but attachment anxiety specifically manifests through hyper-bonding and scent-seeking behaviors like bed-peeing.

 Signs Your Cat Has Attachment Anxiety